 The moment you park in contravention of a restriction you become liable to receive a Penalty Charge Notice if you were not able to enjoy an exemption.
 The length of time does not matter if you are parked where you shouldn’t.
 Our Civil Enforcement Officers will generally inspect the vehicle and once it is determined the vehicle is not enjoying an exemption a Penalty Charge Notice will be issued.

 I was not causing an obstruction

 Certain areas on the roads such as a bus stop with a clearway sign are areas where vehicles cannot stop for any length of time, unless you are driving a Bus or Hackney Carriage.
 This means as soon as you stop in a bus stop with lines and signs, you are instantly liable for a Penalty Charge Notice.
-The Council use enforcement cameras at some locations where there is a casual disregard for the restriction and where other, more traditional enforcement measures have failed.
+We use enforcement cameras at some locations where there is a casual disregard for the restriction and where other, more traditional enforcement measures have failed.
 It should be noted that drivers do not have the decision of ‘I wasn’t causing an obstruction’ or ‘There was no bus there’ to make, the Council have already made the decision that stopping for any period of time is prohibited.